Fargo police say they don’t yet know the motive for a shooting that killed 1 officer and injured 2

 “I saw the traffic stop and as soon as I drove, shots were fired and I saw the cops go down,” Shannon Nichole told KFGO Radio.
 “My airbag went off and the bullet went through my driver’s door.”

-North Dakota Gov. Doug Burgum said he was “heartbroken” by the shooting.
-Burgum, a Republican who is also running for president, said it was a "tragic reminder that our law enforcement officers risk their lives every day for our safety and deserve our unwavering gratitude and support.”
+In video played at a Saturday news conference showing Wallin training with fellow recruits, he spoke of his desire to pursue a career in law enforcement.

-U.S. Sen. Jon Hoeven expressed condolences to the family of the slain officer and said he and his wife were praying for those who were injured.
+“Throughout my entire life, I’ve always wanted to work in some sort of position that had purpose behind my job and police officer is always what kind of came to me,” Wallin said.
+“I don’t want to be sitting in an office wondering why I’m here every day.
+I want to be out, I want to be doing something that I can tell myself at the end of the day I made a difference somehow.”

-Police initially said little about the shooting, calling it only a “critical incident” for nine hours.
+For nine hours after the shooting, police had called it only a “critical incident.”
 Early details emerged from people who said they witnessed the shooting or heard gunshots.
 Shortly after the shooting, officers converged on a residential area about 2 miles (3.2 kilometers) away and evacuated residents while gathering what they said was related evidence.

-Ballentine reported from Columbia, Missouri.
-Associated Press writers Lisa Baumann in Bellingham, Washington, and Alina Hartounian in Phoenix contributed to this report.
+Associated Press writers Margery Beck in Omaha, Nebraska, Ed Komenda in Seattle, Washington, contributed to this report.